 Industrial transformation is a research and teaching field with a focus on the phenomenon and mechanisms of industrial development and renewal.
 It concerns changes in economic activities caused by innovation, competition and collaboration, and has a rich heritage of evolutionary economics, institutional economics, industrial dynamics, technology history and innovation studies.
-It borrows concepts and models from the social sciences (sociology, history, political sciences, business/management, economics, behavioural sciences) and from technology and engineering studies also.
+It borrows concepts and models from the social sciences (sociology, history, political sciences, business/management, economics, behavioural sciences) and also from technology and engineering studies.

 Table of Contents

 2 What do we know about industrial transformation?

 4 Digital transformation of the home help service sector through welfare technology